The Story of Band Aid’s ‘Do They Know It’s Christmas?’

 Collins played live over the pre-recorded music, and by all accounts was an eager contributor.
 "It was funny because every time we finished a vocal take, Phil Collins would leap up and shout 'drums!' because he wanted to do his recording," Bruce recalled.
 "It was funny, because, at the time, Phil was probably one of the most famous singers in the room and was so patient in waiting all day for his turn to do the drums."

 When Collins finally got his chance, he was ready.
 "He bashed around so I could get a sound and then we were ready for a take," Bruce added.
 "Like most drummers, during the recording he played much louder and distorted the signal, so we had to do it again, but if it wasn't for that, he would have nailed it perfectly first time."
 The recording wasn't without its hiccups, of course.
 Culture Club's Boy George notoriously flew in late from the U.S. to sing his part, while the fact that the rock and pop guards were mingling in the same studio — when many of them didn't actually get along — initially made for an odd environment.

 Still, the song was an immediate smash: No. 1 on the U.K. charts and selling millions of copies.
-And the legacy of 'Do They Know It's Christmas?' endures — it was recorded with new groups of musicians in 1989, 2004 and again just a few weeks ago, with Bono once again showing up.
+And the legacy of "Do They Know It's Christmas?" endures: It was recorded with new groups of musicians in 1989, 2004 and again in 2014, with Bono once again showing up.